We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 postneonatal - deaths between 28 days and one year

-Linked data refers to infant death records that have been successfully matched to their corresponding birth record; see the annual publications Child and infant mortality statistics, Infant mortality (birth cohort) tables and Unexplained deaths in infancy for further details.
+Linked data refer to infant death records that have been successfully matched to their corresponding birth record; see the annual publications Child and infant mortality statistics, Infant mortality (birth cohort) tables and Unexplained deaths in infancy for further details.

 The tabulations of deaths by cause exclude neonatal deaths (deaths of infants aged under 28 days).
 In January 1986, a neonatal death certificate was introduced, from which it is not possible to assign an underlying cause of death.
 This certificate follows recommendations of the World Health Organization (WHO) in the International Classification of Diseases (ICD) (WHO, 1992 to 1994), whereby causes of death are given separately in the following categories: